chaaals/project-forkify-v2/README.md

 <hr>

-Developed with ❤️ by Charles Ching
+Redesigned and Developed with ❤️ by Charles Ching 🤓🤓